 If the Enbridge Kalamazoo River oil spill disaster taught us anything, it is that Enbridge is not satisfied with the status quo.
 Building new or increasing the capacity of existing pipelines means that stringent environmental reviews and regulations, including assessments of the need for any new infrastructure, must be followed.
 Time after time, Enbridge expands its network by bypassing these regulations.
 For proof, one doesn't have to look any further than the example it set in Michigan after the 2010 Kalamazoo River oil spill.

 After the Kalamazoo River spill, the largest inland oil spill in U.S. history, Enbridge replaced the ruptured Line 6b with a new, larger pipeline that doubled its capacity.
 This replacement was done section-by-section and was called "integrity management" (maintenance) by Enbridge, while in reality and by any measure, the replacement was new infrastructure.
 Rebuilding the pipeline in this piecemeal fashion meant that the new pipeline bypassed the environmental regulation that would have made Enbridge demonstrate the need for this greater capacity.
+This video details exactly how this occurred.

 Line 5 Oil Is Not For Michigan